 If you’ve been subject to a penalty or disciplinary action as a result of general misconduct, under some circumstances you have the right to appeal the decision.

-Under general misconduct processes, decisions are made by the General Misconduct Panel (the Panel) or the Responsible Officer General Misconduct at Student Conduct and Special Circumstances.
+Under general misconduct processes, decisions are made by the Student Misconduct Panel (SMP) or the Responsible Officer General Misconduct at Student Conduct and Special Circumstances.

 You can appeal a decision made against you if:

-- there was actual or a reasonable apprehension of bias on the part of the Panel or responsible officer
+- there was actual or a reasonable apprehension of bias on the part of the SMP or responsible officer

 - the penalty was excessive